 b) Because of “no more job for life”, humans don’t want to relocate for a new job.
 Relocating is expensive and disruptive to family life.
 Trend to dual-income families means someone has to give up their job to become trailing-spouse.
 Especially when you know you’ll be switching jobs again in a 1-2-3 years.

 c) Encouraging companies to relocate is hard, expensive and takes a long time.
-As Amazon discovered in NewYork recently,
+As Amazon discovered in NewYork recently, these disruptions are not always welcomed - for the reasons already described above.

 If Traditional Economic Development is no longer working, now what?
 How about trying something different - Distributed Economic Development.
 This is the heart of a law I helped write for The State of Vermont.
 This “Remote Worker” law has these essential parts: